 Franklin, an American Express cardholder since 1969, was trying to redeem some of the 500,000 points he’d accumulated on his card over the years.
 He thought it would be easy to turn the rewards into business-class tickets to Brazil.

 One representative told him that his points would cover only part of the cost of his flights and that he’d have to make up the rest with cash.
 Another said the points would cover the cost of the outbound flight but not the return.

-“I spent an hour on the phone, mostly on hold,” says Franklin, a retired executive search consultant who lives in the District.
+“I spent an hour on the phone, mostly on hold,” says Franklin, a retired executive search consultant who lives in Washington, D.C.

 An American Express representative told Franklin that his points weren’t as valuable as he thought — only about a penny apiece — which made him regret his decision to spend thousands of dollars with the card.

 “I feel like a complete fool, having all these years figured there would be a trip of our lives, for which I would use points,” he says.